Trinetra Haldar Gummaraju

-Trinetra Haldar Gummaraju (born 17 June 1997) also known mononymously as Trinetra, is an Indian actress and medical doctor known for her works in Indian television and Hindi cinema.
-She began her career as a primary care physician and made her acting debut with Made in Heaven Season 2, an Indian web-series that premiered on Amazon Prime Video on 10 August 2023.
+Trinetra Haldar Gummaraju (born 17 June 1997) also known mononymously as Trinetra, is an Indian actress and medical doctor known for her pioneering work in the Indian OTT and content-creation space.
+She began her career as a primary care physician, documenting her gender transition and life in medicine on social media platforms, garnering significant attention.
+This allowed her to pivot to acting, and she made her debut with Made in Heaven Season 2, an Indian web-series that premiered on Amazon Prime Video on 10 August 2023.

-Early life/Transition
+Early life

 Trinetra Haldar Gummaraju was born on 17 June 1997 in Bangalore, Karnataka to a Telugu father and a Bengali mother.
 She was assigned male at birth.
 Her schooling took place in Hyderabad and then in Bangalore.
 Her father Suresh Gummaraju is an engineer, mother Haima Haldar is an architect, and younger brother Agastya Gummaraju is a Computer Science engineer.
 Gummaraju completed M.B.B.S. in 2021 and her medical internship in 2023.
 Her acting debut in Amazon Prime Original - Made in Heaven 2 and Docu-Series Rainbow Rishta were shot during her medical internship.
 She experienced gender dysphoria through her childhood and adolescence, and began presenting as female during college, leading to significant challenges in the medical education ecosystem.
 She came out in 2018 as a transgender woman and changed her first name to Trinetra.
 She went through sex reassignment surgery in 2019 in Bangkok, Thailand.
 She reportedly underwent facial feminisation surgery in Spain in April, 2024.

 Career

 Trinetra Haldar Gummaraju is a primary care physician and received her M.B.B.S. degree from Kasturba Medical College, Manipal.
 She received a government seat in 2015 via the Karnataka Common Entrance Test (CET), wherein her rank was 163.
-She is reportedly Karnataka’s first transgender doctor.
+She is reportedly Karnataka's first transgender doctor.
 After coming out, her content focused on mainstream representation of LGBTQIA+ people and raised awareness around transgender rights.
 Her work has highlighted the lack of queer-inclusive information in medical education and transphobia in medical curricula and colleges across India.

 She began her acting career with the Amazon Prime Original - Made in Heaven Season 2, where she played the role of Meher Chaudhry, a wedding planner, becoming the first trans woman to play a main character in an Indian web series.

 Gummaraju went on to star in GLAAD Media Awards nominated Docu-Series Rainbow Rishta on Amazon Prime Video.
 She then appeared in SonyLiv Original Kankhajura as Aimee, starring opposite Roshan Mathew.

 In 2022, she was listed in Forbes 30 Under 30 - India as well as Forbes 30 Under 30 Asia - Media, Marketing & Advertising.
 She was on the Forbes Top 100 Digital Stars Lists in 2022 and 2023.
 She was enlisted under the GQ 25 Most Influential Young Indians List in 2021 and GQ 30 Most Influential Young Indians List in 2022.
-She has featured on the covers of magazines like Harper’s Bazaar, Forbes India, Femina and Elle India.
+She has featured on the covers of magazines like Harper's Bazaar, Forbes India, Femina and Elle India.